casasglobal-org/casas-gis/casas_gis_old/PerlScripts/README.md

 ### `printYear.pl`

-`printYear.pl`: This Perl script is designed to process text files in a specified directory, extract specific data from them, and write the extracted data to new output files.
-Here's a breakdown of what the script does:
+`printYear.pl`: This Perl script processes text files resulting from the PBDM simulation in `$HomeDir/outfiles/` to extract analysis years from them, and writes the extracted data to new output files for use in d.legend of GRASS GIS.

 Input:

-1. **Command-Line Argument**: The script expects a single command-line argument, which is the path to a home directory (`$HomeDir`).
+1. :`$HomeDir` The script expects a single command-line argument, which is the path to the CASAS home directory.
-2. **Directory Structure**: Within the home directory, it looks for a subdirectory named `outfiles/` containing `.txt` files.
+2. **Directory Structure**: Within the CASAS home directory, it looks for a subdirectory named `outfiles` containing `.txt` files (resulting from the PBDM simulation).
-3. **Configuration File**: It also expects a file named `inputPar.txt` in the home directory, which contains configuration data.
+3. **Configuration File**: It also expects a file named `inputPar.txt` in the CASAS home directory, which contains configuration data.

-Process:

-1. **Directory Reading**: The script opens the `outfiles/` directory and reads all `.txt` files within it.
-2. **File Processing**: For each `.txt` file:
-   - It reads the file line by line and stores the lines in an array (`@table`).
-   - It then reads the `inputPar.txt` file to determine which column in the `.txt` file contains the year data.
-   - The script extracts the year from the specified column of the second line of the `.txt` file.
-   - It writes the extracted year to a new output file named `yearX.txt`, where `X` is a sequential number.

 Output:

-- **Output Files**: For each `.txt` file processed, the script creates a corresponding `yearX.txt` file in the home directory, containing the extracted year.
+- **Output Files**: For each `.txt` file processed, the script creates a corresponding `yearX.txt` file in the CASAS home directory, containing the extracted year.

-Additional Notes:

-- The script uses strict mode (`use strict;`) to enforce good coding practices.
-- It handles errors gracefully, dying with an error message if it cannot open a file or directory.
-- There are commented-out sections at the end of the script that suggest additional functionality for joining years and writing them to a single file, but this functionality is not active.

 Example:

-If the `outfiles/` directory contains `file1.txt` and `file2.txt`, and `inputPar.txt` specifies that the year is in the 4th column, the script will create `year1.txt` and `year2.txt` in the home directory, each containing the year extracted from the respective file.
+If the `outfiles` directory contains `file1.txt` and `file2.txt`, and `inputPar.txt` specifies that the year is in the 4th column, the script will create `year1.txt` and `year2.txt` in the CASAS home directory, each containing the year extracted from the respective file.

 ### `voroparse.pl`

-`voroparse.pl`: This Perl script is designed to transform a list of categories from a file into a formula suitable for use with the `v.extract` command in GRASS GIS.
-Here's a breakdown of what the script does:
+`voroparse.pl`: This Perl script transforms a list of categories from a file into a formula suitable for use with the `v.extract` command in GRASS GIS.

 Input:

-1. **Command-Line Argument**: The script expects a single command-line argument, which is the home directory (`$HomeDir`).
+1. `$HomeDir`: The script expects a single command-line argument, which is the CASAS home directory).
-2. **File**: Within the specified home directory, the script reads a file named `voronoi.txt`.
+2. `voronoi.txt`: Within the specified CASAS home directory, the script reads a file named `voronoi.txt`.
 This file is expected to contain a list of categories, each on a new line.

-Process:

-1. **Reading the File**: The script opens `voronoi.txt` and reads its contents line by line, storing each line in an array called `@regions`.
-2. **Formula Construction**: For each category in `@regions`, the script constructs a string in the format `(cat=category)` and stores these strings in another array called `@formula`.
-3. **Joining the Formula**: The script then joins all the strings in `@formula` with the word "or" to create a single string that represents a logical OR condition for all categories.

 Output:

-- The script writes the resulting formula to a file named `voronoiFormula.txt` in the specified home directory.
+- `voronoiFormula.txt`: The script writes the resulting formula to a file named `voronoiFormula.txt` in the specified CASAS home directory.
 This formula can be used in GRASS GIS to extract vector features based on the categories listed in `voronoi.txt`.

 Example: